mariomui/_dataview-views-and-macros/~view-for-creating-absolute-links-for-citations.md

 *`= this.file.name`*

-* The following code scans For The Closest ---Transient Citations and transforms the [[anchor-heading,et-alia]]s into bulletpoints.⤵
+* The following code scans For The Closest ---Transient Citations and transforms the [[anchor-heading,etc]]s into bulletpoints.⤵
 ```dataviewjs
 const { default: obs } =
   this.app.plugins.plugins["templater-obsidian"].templater